ict2106-lab-p1/module1/WORKFLOW.md

   - add a `fix:` to a commit message if you are fixing an issue
   - add a `feat:` to a commit message if you are featuring a new feature
 - Push your commit to the repo with `git push` or `git push -u origin <branch name` if Github have not tracked your branch
-- Encouraged to do small commits regularly
+- Encouraged to perform small commits regularly

 When committing, it is a good practice to review every line of code that you commit.
 Craft your commit such that each commit only contains one change.
-This will allow you to easily review the commit history and identify the cause of a bug.
+This allows you to easily review the commit history and identify the cause of a bug.

 #### Example of a commit:
 ```